isomerpages/seab-corp/news/announcements/_posts/2024-06-13-post-2023 Year End GCE Level Results Release Exercises For School Candidates.md

 <p></p>
 <p><strong>Appeal Outcome</strong>
 </p>
-<p>You will receive the appeal outcomer letter via email by the specified
+<p>You will receive the appeal outcome letter via email by the specified
 deadline.
 No report on your performance in the examination will be provided.</p>
 <p></p>
 </div>